 I was born in Ohio in 1983 and raised on the border between rural and strip malls.
 I left home at 17 when I received a scholarship to study in France.
 I fell in love with learning new languages and systems of thought.

-I worked my way through college, hostessing 40 hours a week or more.
+I worked my way through Georgetown University, hostessing 40 hours a week or more.
 I majored in pure mathematics and comparative literature.
 Sophomore year I took a break and moved to Beijing.
 I did not speak Chinese; I now speak pretty decent Mandarin (for a white girl).
 In Beijing, I taught English and worked for a human rights organization, the Chinese Urgent Action Working Group.
 The organization continued to exist for a decade until it was shut down in 2016 via a series of brutal detentions and televised confessions.
 Click here for a NYTimes write up.
 I left China after I was denied asylum at the US Embassy.

 I learned that everything interesting is growing in the edges of a language not yet formed.
 I graduated and wrote a lot.
 I studied poetry at Bridgestreet Books in Washington D.C., visiting several times a week from 2008-2013.
 I moved to NYC in 2013, into the TornPage House of Geraldine Page and Rip Torn, now a beautiful space for artists, actors and writers to perform and collaborate.
 Today, I live in the East Village a few doors down from Frank O'Hara.

 The leader photos on this website were proudly taken by me; the amazing headshots by my college roommate, the magnificent Keziban Barry.